redox-os/book/src/troubleshooting.md

 - Install the `podman`, `crun`, `slirp4netns` and `fuse-overlayfs` packages on your system.
 - `podman ps -a` - This command will show all your Podman containers, if you want to remove all of them, run `podman system reset`
-- Take this [step](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md#cgroup-v2-support) if necessary (if the Podman of your distribution use cgroups V2), you will need to edit the `containers.conf` file at `/etc/containers` or your user folder at `~/.config/containers`, change the line `runtime = "runc"` to `runtime = "crun"`
+- Follow [this step](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md#cgroup-v2-support) if necessary (if the Podman of your distribution use cgroups V2), you will need to edit the `containers.conf` file at `/etc/containers` or your user folder at `~/.config/containers`, change the line `runtime = "runc"` to `runtime = "crun"`
 - Execute the `cat /etc/subuid` and `cat /etc/subgid` commands to see user/group IDs (UIDs/GIDs) available for Podman.

 If you don't want to edit the file, you can use this command: